Coronavirus Impact: Only 33% of Large Events Were Cancelled – Most Were Postponed. How to Track Rescheduled Dates Now and into the COVID-19 Recovery

 No one knows exactly when health authorities and countries will get the virus under control.
 But events are useful indicators of demand, and serve as catalysts for it, causing people movement and purchasing.
 They are complex to predict accurately and require hundreds of sources and many machine learning models to aggregate, standardize and verify them.
 But they are make-or-break for optimized demand forecasting, especially now when events are a leading indicator of demand recovery.

 Below is a graph from our Aggregate Event Impact tool, which calculates and displays the combined impact of events on a particular location.
 Through this tool, our customers can track their relevant events in areas where they operated.
-Below is a visualization of the data in our Control Center, but most companies use the API endpoint directly in their modelling.
+Below is a visualization of the data in our Control Center, but most companies use the API endpoint directly in their modeling.

 This graph displays the combined impact of all the world’s events across seven key categories for this year.
 As you can see, the impact of events prior to COVID-19 was massive, and the negative impact of the pandemic was severe.